V4Fire/Client/src/components/super/i-block/state/README.md

 In other words, before `beforeCreate`, there's a special method that is invoked to explicitly set the most essential API, which the component should always possess.
-There aren't many methods that can be used before the `created` hook, and usually, all of them are registered in `iBlock.initBaseAPI`.
+There are few methods that can be used before the `created` hook, and usually, all of them are registered in `iBlock.initBaseAPI`.
 However, if your component has a new method that needs to be used in this manner, the `initBaseAPI` method can always be overridden.